stephaneVercouillieBMID/slate/source/index.html.md

 ## 1. Authenticating the user
 As per the OpenID Connect specification [http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest](http://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) and [http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint](http://openid.net/specs/openid-connect-core-1_0.html#AuthorizationEndpoint)

-The first step is forming an HTTPS request with the appropriate URI parameters
+The first step is forming an HTTPS request with the appropriate URI parameters.
+Note the use of HTTPS rather than HTTP in all the steps of this process; HTTP connections are refused.
 You should retrieve the base URI from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the key `authorization_endpoint`.
 The following discussion assumes the base URI is `https://merchant.itsme.be/oidc/authorization`.

-**itsme(r)** Mobile App endpoint : TODO

 **itsme(r)** supports the use of the HTTPS `GET` and `POST` methods.
 If using the HTTP `POST` method, the request parameters are serialized using Form Serialization, per [http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization](http://openid.net/specs/openid-connect-core-1_0.html#FormSerialization).